jonathan-j-lee/tetris/docs/index.md

 Jonathan Lee: Currently a third-year EECS undergraduate at UC Berkeley with interests in robotics, artificial intelligence, and computer systems.
 His contributions to the project included integrating AR tracking, writing the project frontend UI, and refining the pick-and-place algorithm.

+## 7. Additional materials
+(a) code, URDFs, and launch files you wrote
+(b) CAD models for any hardware you designed
+(c) data sheets for components used in your system
+(d) any additional videos, images, or data from your finished solution (e) links to other public sites (e.g., GitHub), if that is where your files are stored